Analog quantum algorithms for the mixing of Markov chains

+Since we have a single marked node $j$, the extended hitting time with respect to $j$ is equal to $HT(P,\{j\})$.
+The final expression of the proposition can be obtained by observing that from Eq.~\eqref{eqmain:interpolated-vs-extended-hitting-time}, we have $HT(s^*)=HT(P,\{j\})/4$. \end{proof} ~\\ \RestyleAlgo{boxruled}

-~\\ For our algorithm, we assume that for any $j\in X$, the state $\ket{j,0}$ is easy to prepare.
-The idea of the algorithm (See Algorithm \ref{algo1}) is to invoke Lemma \ref{lem_main:prep-state-von-neumann} and Corollary \ref{cor_main:prep-state-high-accuracy} twice.
-At the first stage, we set $s=s^*=1-\pi_j/(1-\pi_j)$ and then starting from the state $\ket{j,0}$, we prepare a state that is close to $\ket{v_n(s^*)}$.
-At the second stage, we set $s=0$ and starting from the state obtained in stage 1, we prepare the state $\ket{v_n(0)}=\ket{\pi}$.
-By this two stage procedure, we can avoid the need to use amplitude amplification.
+~\\ Recall that the initial state of Algorithm \ref{algo:search-ctqw} contained $\ket{v_n(0)}$ in the first register and our state-generation scheme resulted in the preparation of a state that has a constant overlap of $|\braket{v_n(s^*)}{v_n(0)}|=\Theta(1)$ with $\ket{v_n(s^*)}$.
+For our algorithm, we assume that for any $j\in X$, the state $\ket{j,0}$ is easy to prepare.
+The idea of the algorithm (See Algorithm \ref{algo1}) is to first invoke Lemma \ref{lem_main:prep-state-von-neumann} to prepare an intermediate state that has a constant overlap with $v_n(s^*)$.
+We will prove that this can be achieved by setting $s=s^*=1-\pi_j/(1-\pi_j)$, $\tau=\Theta(\sqrt{HT(P,\{j\})})$ and choosing the initial state to be $\ket{j,0}$.
+For the second stage, we set $s=0$ and start from the state obtained in stage 1.
+By invoking Corollary \ref{cor_main:prep-state-high-accuracy}, we prepare a state that is $\epsilon$-close to $\ket{v_n(0)}=\ket{\pi}$ with a constant probability.
+By this two-stage procedure, we can avoid the need to use amplitude amplification.
 We formally state the algorithm in Algorithm \ref{algo1} and prove its correctness in Lemma \ref{lem-main:algo1-proof}. ~\\ \begin{lemma} Algorithm \ref{algo1} outputs a quantum state $\ket{\phi_f}$ such that

 in time